EZ Home Search Guide to Living in Iredell County, NC

 Two public school districts serve Iredell County K-12 students.

-Iredell-Statesville Schools has over 20,000 students, making it one of the larger school districts in the state.
+Iredell-Statesville School District has over 20,000 students, making it one of the state’s larger school districts.
 It operates 17 elementary schools, two K-12 schools, eight middle schools, seven high schools, two early college high schools, and two specialized career academies.
 Students have pathways in International Baccalaureate studies, virtual schools, Dual Language immersion, and career preparation.

 Families have 13 private schools to select from for K-12 education.
 Some top-ranked private schools are Cornerstone Christian Academy, Woodlawn School, and Southview Christian School.
 Around 69% of the private schools are religiously affiliated.

 Mitchell Community College has been providing education in Statesville for over 150 years.
-It is a two-year school with a range of programs such as agribusiness technology and the fine arts.
-It also has an advanced integrated machining lab for manufacturing skills.
+It is a two-year school with programs such as agribusiness technology and the fine arts.
+To better serve its local workforce, MCC has an advanced integrated machining lab for manufacturing skills.
 The program options include public safety, health science, public service, and digital media technologies.
-One program is 49er Next, a pathway for students to transfer to UNC Charlotte for a bachelor’s degree.
+One program is 49er Next, a pathway for students to transfer to UNC-Charlotte for a bachelor’s degree.

 NASCAR Technical Institute is the exclusive education provider for NASCAR.
 It trains students in motorsport fundamentals.
-The Mooresville campus is the only one in the country to offer NASCAR endorsed training and everything from engines to fabrication and welding to pit crew essentials.
+The Mooresville campus is the only one in the country to run NASCAR-endorsed training.
+It focuses on everything to do with high-performance racing cars: engines to fabrication and welding to pit crew essentials.

 Iredell County Health Care

-Residents benefit from three hospitals that provide convenient access to health care services.
+Three hospitals provide convenient access to health care services for locals.

-Davis Regional Medical Center in Statesville services Iredell and its surrounding neighbors.
-The Davis Regional Medical Center is a 144-bed acute hospital located from I-40.
+Davis Regional Medical Center in Statesville serves Iredell and its surrounding neighbor counties.
+It is a 144-bed acute hospital located near I-40.
 It holds accreditations and certifications from The Joint Commission, the American College of Cardiology, the American Institute of Minimally Invasive Surgery, and Healogics.

-Another medical provider operating in the area is Piedmont Healthcare, a physician-owned multi-specialty group.
+Another local medical provider is Piedmont Healthcare, a physician-owned multi-specialty group.
 It has over 50 locations and 200 physicians with multiple specialties.

 Iredell County Things to Do

 One of Iredell’s claims to fame is its affiliation with NASCAR racing.
-Mooresville is known as Race City USA, as it is home to several NASCAR racing teams and motorsports suppliers.
+Mooresville is known as Race City USA because several NASCAR racing teams and motorsports suppliers call the city home.
 Local teams include Dale Earnhardt, Kyle Busch Motorsports, Rusty Wallace, Penske Racing, and Richard Petty Motorsports.
-Residents are pretty close to the Charlotte Motor Speedway near Concord.
+Residents live pretty close to the Charlotte Motor Speedway in Concord.

-For a slower pace, the rolling wooded landscape has you covered.
+Perhaps High-speed adrenaline sports aren’t your thing.
+For a slower pace, Iredell’s rolling wooded landscape has you covered.
 The county has over 600 acres of parks with walking trails, playgrounds, tennis courts, baseball fields, and soccer complexes.
 Among these is the Statesville Greenway, part of the Carolina Thread Trail.
-It follows along Fourth Creek and has several access points.
+It follows along Fourth Creek and has several access points for a nice stroll or bike.

 If you like a good hometown festival, Iredell has you covered.
 Downtown Mooresville runs family-friendly events for the holidays in October and December.
-Another fun festival is the Mooresville Wiener Races that raise money for local pet rescue groups.
+The Mooresville Wiener Races will have you laughing, cheering, and helping raise money for local pet rescue groups.
 The small town of Troutman has an Independence Day Parade and Festival complete with fireworks.
+For classic fair fun, head to the annual Iredell County Fair, usually held near the end of summer at the fairgrounds.

 Golfers have nine courses to play in Iredell County.
 One is the award-winning Trump National Golf Club Charlotte near Mooresville, complete with views of Lake Norman.
 The courses near Statesville take advantage of the rolling hills and spectacular views.